ethanwillis/slate/source/index.html.md

   </item>
 </params>

-# Widgets
+# Publisher Widget

-Protocol wigets allows you to integrate some interactive protocols.io data representation into your appication.
-You can use our `js plugin` or API's to create your own widget.

-By using API's you will get access to data and methods to manipulate with it, with `js plugin` you only need to configurate OAuth authentication and render our widget somewhere, we will care about UI.
-Also you can use `js plugin` and API's in parallel.
+Publisher Wiget allows you to access protocols.io user's public and unlisted protocols directly from your publishing system.
+Use the Publisher Widget to add DOIs of the detailed methods directly into article's Materials and Methods section.

 ## Widget object

-> Example Object
+> Example object

 ```json
 [